This article originally appeared on VICE Mexico.

 Another young woman, Ruth, crossed the police cordon.
-Also a neighbor, she took off her blue face-mask to say she was here for the people trapped inside and in need of help.
+Also a neighbour, she took off her blue face-mask to say she was here for the people trapped inside and in need of help.
 "It's not helpful to do nothing," she said.
 "I wasn't affected by the '85 quake, but I would have helped then too.
 Let's not forget what happened that day."

-Juana said she was around for the '85 quake and noted that back then, as now, whether it involved moving branches or carrying rocks, the ciy's people were eager to help.
+Juana said she was around for the '85 quake and noted that back then, as now, whether it involved moving branches or carrying rocks, the city's people were eager to help.
 "With a mountain of boots and 'We've got this,'" as she put it.

-A woman called Olinka said she'd seen other collapses in the nearby Roma neighborhood, where, with her husband, she distributed water and bottles of alcohol—the only items for sale at the pharmacy that they found open.
+A woman called Olinka said she'd seen other collapses in the nearby Roma neighbourhood, where, with her husband, she distributed water and bottles of alcohol—the only items for sale at the pharmacy that they found open.
 Because of the quake, many of the city's businesses closed and sent employees home.
-Those determined to get back to their loved ones often did so on foot, forming waves of humanity moving toward the center or to the south of the city.
+Those determined to get back to their loved ones often did so on foot, forming waves of humanity moving toward the centre or to the south of the city.
 They walked because public transportation had ceased almost completely.

 Those businesses that did not close were generally without electricity, because 40 percent of the city—according to ahe figure cited by President Enrique Peña Nieto in his evening address—remained without lights.
 When he finished, the national anthem was played.
-Peña Nieto thanked everyone who used social media to signal trouble spots in the city but declined to speak directly about people who showed up in the streets.
+Peña Nieto thanked everyone who used social media to signal trouble spots in the city, but declined to speak directly about people who showed up in the streets.

 "In spite of the corrupt society in which we live, this response elevates Mexico," said Olinka as her husband returned from behind the police cordon.
-"Or maybe the response is the product of corruption: that you don't wait for help,"
+"Or maybe the response is the product of corruption: That you don't wait for help,"